-Then Roger Ebert stands up.
-Among other things he says is this: “What I find very offensive and condescending about your statement is that nobody would say to a bunch of white filmmakers, 'How could you do this to your people?' ...
+That's when Roger Ebert stands up.
+Among other things, he says, “What I find very offensive and condescending about your statement is that nobody would say to a bunch of white filmmakers, ‘How could you do this to your people?’ ...
 Asian-American characters have the right to be whoever the hell they want to be!”

 Everybody loves this clip.
 The presumption of the one guy, the lusty defense by the other.
 It's a Hollywood movie in microcosm.
 We have our villain (the presumptuous bastard), our hero (Roger Ebert, RIP), our stance (moral).